openwisp/openwisp-monitoring/README.rst

 | **default**: | ``True``    |
 +--------------+-------------+

-The setting allows to detect recoveries as soon as they happen thus making the monitoring system faster.
+When device recovery detection is enabled, recoveries are discovered as soon as a device contacts the openwisp system again (eg: to get the configuration checksum or to send monitoring metrics).

+This feature is enabled by default.

 Signals
 -------